bladeacer/flexcyon/README.md

 - `@OWA/bennyyip` on the Obisidian Members' Group Discord for the tategaki snippet
 - [Ukiyo](https://github.com/technerium/obsidian-ukiyo) Theme by vaykinov and wizentex for the popup callout
 - `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for the background image snippet
+- `@Nuno` on the Obsidian Members' Group Discord for the tab animations snippet

 #### Ideas, Feedback
 - `@Tuck` on the Obsidian Members' Group Discord for options to change link color